Skip To Content

 • Length: Our parts range from 1” to 60” in length

-• Face groove depth: We build shafts with face groove depths of no more than 1”
+• Face grooves: We build shafts with face grooves depths of varying geometry

 • Weight: Our typical shafts have a maximum weight of up to 1,000 lbs.